orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 4. [Technical](#tech)
 5. [Limitations](#limitations)

-Saxon/C 1.1.2 is the latest release of Saxon-HE/PE/EE on the C/C++ programming platform.
-The APIs support the specifications XSLT 3.0, XQuery 3.0, Schema Validation 1.0/1.1 and XPath 2.0/3.0 from C/C++ or PHP applications.
+Saxon/C 1.2.0 is the latest release of Saxon-HE/PE/EE on the C/C++ programming platform.
+The APIs support the specifications XSLT 3.0, XQuery 3.0, Schema Validation 1.0/1.1 and XPath 2.0/3.0 from the langauges C/C++, Python and PHP applications.

-Saxon/C is built from the Saxon 9.8.0.15 Java product using the Excelsior JET tool (version 15.3).
+Saxon/C is built from the Saxon 9.9.1.5 Java product using the Excelsior JET tool (version 15.3 MP1).

-Platforms supported: Linux 32/64-bit, Mac OS and Windows 64-bit.
+Platforms supported: Linux 64-bit, Mac OS and Windows 64-bit.

 Saxon/C is release in three separate editions which replicating the products on the Java platform: Enterprise (Saxon-EE/C), Professional Editon (Saxon-PE/C), and Home Edition (Saxon-HE/C)